-Little People Learning Centre is one of three services under the same ownership.
+Little People is one of three services under the same ownership.
 The owners are actively engaged in governance of their services and work closely with the centre managers.
-The service operates in a purpose-built building.
+This service operates over two levels with infants and toddlers upstairs and older children downstairs.